cloudscale-ch/terraform-provider-cloudscale/docs/data-sources/network.md

 }

 # Add a server with two interfaces:
-#  - one attatched to the public network
+#  - one attached to the public network
-#  - one attatched to the private network "privnet"
+#  - one attached to the private network "privnet"
 resource "cloudscale_server" "gw" {
   name                = "gateway"
   zone_slug           = "lpg1"